robotic-vision-lab/Attention-With-Varying-Receptive-Fields-Network/README.md

 `python train.py 2`

 You will be presented with a GUI which allows you to select the proper dataset.
-Use `set and reset` when erasing the current entry and `Add Directory` when adding a new directory to the list of directories.
+Use `Set and Reset` when erasing the current entry and `Add Directory` when adding a new directory to the list of directories.
 As of now, the program only supports a single training directory but multiple testing directories.
 Pressing save will save the directories to a json file named `saved_dirs.json